 Fellows participate in several educational seminars focused on Pediatric Emergency Medicine.
 Below is the list of conferences:

-Pediatric Emergency Medicine Fellows’ Research Education: This educational series occurs monthly, facilitated by Dr. Mistry, associate research director for the Section of Pediatric Emergency Medicine.
-1-2 hours encompasses part didactic, part group learning exercises which will ensure core knowledge of basic epidemiology, biostatics, research methods, specific research project assistance, presentation, abstract and manuscript writing.
+Pediatric Emergency Medicine Fellows’ Research Education: This 1-2 hour educational series occurs monthly, facilitated by the associate research director for the Section of Pediatric Emergency Medicine.
+It encompasses didactic and group learning exercises which will ensure core knowledge of basic epidemiology, biostatics, research methods, specific research project assistance, presentation, abstract and manuscript writing.

-Pediatric Emergency Medicine Toxicology Curriculum: In addition to their month in toxicology, fellows get longitudinal toxicology education provided by Dr. Wang (Toxicology/PEM) through 1 hour didactics or facilitated self-directed learning exercises every 6 weeks.
+Pediatric Emergency Medicine Toxicology Curriculum: In addition to their month in toxicology, fellows get longitudinal toxicology education provided by our faculty toxicologist through 1 hour didactics or facilitated self-directed learning exercises every 6 weeks.

 PEM and PED Multidisciplinary Simulation: Occurs twice monthly.
 Fellows take on the role as team leader in high fidelity simulations with ED staff in managing acute patients, honing communication and teamwork skills.
 Facilitated by CHCO Simulation Center staff.